Bulk dissipation in the quantum anomalous Hall effect: Acknowledgements

 \section{Acknowledgements}

 We thank George R. Jones and Randolph E. Elmquist for their help in acquiring the 2018 data referenced throughout this report, and Molly P. Andersen and Steven Tran for helpful discussions.
-Research supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), under Contract DE-AC02-76SF00515 (device fabrication, measurements, and analysis), by Army Research Office under Grants No. W911NF-16-1-0472 and No. W911NF-15-1-0561:P00001, and by the National Science Foundation under ERC-TANMS (material synthesis).
+Research supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), under Contract DE-AC02-76SF00515 (device fabrication, measurements, and analysis).
+P.Z., L.P., and K.L.W. acknowledge support from the Army Research Office under Grants No. W911NF-16-1-0472 and No. W911NF-15-1-0561:P00001, and from the National Science Foundation under ERC-TANMS for material synthesis and material characterization.
 Measurement infrastructure was funded in part by the Gordon and Betty Moore Foundation through grant GBMF3429 and grant GBMF9460, part of the EPiQS Initiative.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1656518.
+During the early stages of this work, L.K.R. was supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1656518.
 I.T.R. acknowledges support from the ARCS Foundation.
 Part of this work was performed at the Stanford Nano Shared Facilities (SNSF), supported by the National Science Foundation (NSF) under Award No. ECCS-1542152.

 \bibitemsep{0pt}

 {S\arabic{figure}} {S\arabic{equation}}